 The barriers to learning faced by Penpol students in receipt of Pupil Premium are broad and varied.
 We seek to personalise our provision as far as possible to ensure greatest impact for each eligible child.
 Some more common themes include low self-esteem, reluctance to write, anxiety about school, less regular parental engagement and regular absences.
 Some children have limited access to cultural experiences out of school.
 Although progress measures are strong, significantly fewer eligible pupils are achieving the expected standard in reading, writing and maths combined.
 Last year, no disadvantaged pupils achieved the greater depth standard in this combined measure.
 A key aim of our pupil premium strategy this year is to develop more versatile and robust learning skills.

-This year, we have been allocated £75,100 in pupil premium funding.
+This year, we have been allocated £89,028 in pupil premium funding.
 We have set out below how we plan to spend this.
-In addition to this, we will shortly publish an action plan setting out further initiatives to support disadvantaged learners across Penpol during the 2018-2019 academic year.
+In addition to this, we have written an action plan setting out further initiatives to support disadvantaged learners across Penpol during the 2019-2020 academic year.

 This year, we will be monitoring the impact of our spending rigorously and more regularly: